 Many would characterise the global response to climate change as alarmingly sluggish and lacklustre.
 Despite extreme weather conditions and a global rise in temperature, many are still slow to accept the reality of what is happening and adapt accordingly.

 While all EU member states have been found to be falling short in terms of the Paris Agreement, Ireland has performed particularly badly.
-It was recently ranked the on climate change action.
+It was recently ranked the second-worst in the EU on climate change action.
 It is set to miss its 2020 climate and renewable energy targets.
-It is also for its 2030 emission target, which the Climate Action Network (CAN) derided as “unambitious” to begin with.
+It is also off course for its 2030 emission target, which the Climate Action Network (CAN) derided as “unambitious” to begin with.